07 November 2007

 Upper Brookville

 Deggans discussed a recent ethical issue for journalists of whether it is appropriate for them to wear an American flag pin, an issue that he opposes.
 He said the controversy expanded after Sept.
 11 with more than 100 e-mails from the public objecting to news anchors not wearing the pin.
-Deggans said the news anchors afterward began wearing the pins.
+Deggans said the news anchors afterward began wearing the pins.come on kalb get with the program and at least give the appearance of impartiality.

-"At some point a journalist must question what the government has done in the war," Deggans said.
+"At some point a journalist must question what the government has done in the war," Deggans said.
 "If we call ourselves patriotic, it's hard to challenge what the government has done.
-And we are setting ourselves up for a fall."
+And we are setting ourselves up for a fall."